Quantum-Accelerators/quacc/docs/src/index.md

 :class-header: bg-light
 **User Guide** 🧠
 ^^^
-A walkthrough of how to use the major features of Quacc.
+How to use the major features of Quacc.
 :::

 :::{grid-item-card}